VIVEKCHOWDARI10/Hotstar-Project/README.md

 }

 ```
-SSH  into  monitoring-server ec2 instance using the key terra.pem
+SSH  into  monitoring-server ec2 instance using the key terra.pem  ( dont forget this chmod +x terra.pem ) dont forget that u downloaded that .pem file in mac not utm

 * monitoring-server -> security -> security-groups -> add inbound rules to allow ports for grafana  and all exporters
 * clone the repo or else copy the grafana-centos.sh into this ec2 instance and run the script